-Improper Loading: Another cause of truck collisions involves improper loading.
+Improper Loading: Another cause of commercial truck accidents involves improper loading.
 When a truck’s load is not safely configured or distributed on the trailer, the load can cause the truck to malfunction when moving.
 A common type of improper loading results in an imbalanced load, causing a truck to top over when it would otherwise remain upright.
 Improper loading can also lead to a load not being properly secured, then falling off the truck and onto the roadways in the lanes of traffics.

-Injuries Caused from Georgia 18-Wheeler Crashes
+Injuries Caused from Georgia Truck Accidents

 - Fractured bones